xtremeonecoder/heating-support-system/README.md

 Port Labour is one of the most important aspects which can directly impact on time and cost of the shipment at sea-ports.
 As it includes port workers ability and efficiency to load, unload and positioning the merchandise on a ship swiftly with safely as well as the capability of properly utilize the available logistics of the port.

 ### Custom Formalities:
 Custom formalities at sea-port can both negatively as well as positively impact on shipment time and cost as well as the interest of choosing the port for shipment.
-For example, if the formalities are more strict and lengthy, such as - Document Receiving -> Cargo Examination -> Classification -> Taxation -> Release / Withdraw, then importers and exporters may not choose the port for their business.
+For example, if the formalities are more strict and lengthy, such as - *Document Receiving -> Cargo Examination -> Classification -> Taxation -> Release / Withdraw*, then importers and exporters may not choose the port for their business.

 ## Project Design:
-The schematic diagram below shows an abstract view of the application.
+The diagram below shows an abstract network model view of the application.
 Some third party tools are used to develop the application, those are as follows:

 1) PHP, a powerful server side scripting language for internet programming
 2) Zend Framework, a PHP framework for developing the core application.